Major Groups > Saddles > Helvella latispora

 by Michael Kuo

-This Helvella species takes on several different shapes in the course of its development.
-At first it looks rather like a cup fungus with a curled up margin--but by maturity it has acquired a saddle-shaped or three-lobed appearance, often with a deep cleft or "sinus," reminiscent of Gyromitra infula.
+Also known as Helvella stevensii, this small species of Helvella species takes on several different shapes in the course of its development.
+At first it looks rather floppy, with a curled up margin--but by maturity it has acquired a saddle-shaped or three-lobed appearance, usually with a fairly deep cleft or "sinus."

-Crucial identifying features include the cap shape (or shapes, if we are to account for its developmental stages), the pale colors, the whitish stem that is not grooved or pot-holed, the fuzzy undersurface of the cap, the tendency to fruit in late spring or early summer, and spore size.
+Crucial identifying features include the cap shape (or shapes, if we account for its developmental stages), the pale colors, the whitish stem that is not grooved or pocketed, the fuzzy undersurface of the cap, and the tendency to fruit in late spring or early summer.

 Description:

-Ecology: Officially saprobic, but I would guess that it has the potential to be mycorrhizal as well; growing scattered or gregariously under hardwoods; often along paths and roads or in disturbed soil; appearing from late spring and early summer to fall; widely distributed in North America.
+Ecology: Probably mycorrhizal; growing scattered or gregariously under hardwoods--especially oaks; often along paths and roads or in disturbed soil; appearing from late spring and early summer to fall; widely distributed in North America.

-Cap: 1-4 cm across; 1-4.5 cm high; at first cup-shaped with the margin curled upwards; in maturity saddle-shaped with a deep cleft or "sinus," or with three lobes, or lobed and irregular; fertile surface smooth, tan to buff or whitish; sterile surface fuzzy, whitish, rarely ingrown with the stem where contact occurs.
+Cap: 1-4 cm across; 1-4.5 cm high; at first irregularly lobed, with the margin curled upwards; in maturity usually more or less saddle-shaped, with a deep cleft or sinus, or with three lobes, or lobed and irregular; upper surface bald, smooth, tan to buff or whitish; undersurface finely fuzzy, whitish, rarely ingrown with the stem where contact occurs.

-Stem: 1-6 cm long (rarely up to 13 cm long); 2-10 mm thick; more or less equal; smooth or somewhat fuzzy; hollow; whitish.
+Stem: 1-7 cm long (sometimes up to 13 cm long); 2-10 mm thick; more or less equal; bald or somewhat fuzzy; hollow; whitish to pale brownish; basal mycelium white.

 Flesh: Thin; brittle; whitish.